-Such challenges can extend her personal limitations and bring success physically, emotionally and socially.
-The skills and aptitudes our girls acquire through the Outdoor Education Program are transferable; these programs assist students to apply what they have learnt on the camps to other aspects of their lives.
+Such challenges can extend their personal limitations and bring success physically, emotionally and socially.
+The skills and aptitudes students acquire through the Outdoor Education Program are transferable; these programs assist students to apply what they have learnt on the camps to other aspects of their lives.